couentine/doctore-_finder/README.md

 You can register any doctors from the Bay area then search them by name and Zip code.

-The next

-The final goal will be to connect this application to an API
+The final goal will be to connect this application to an API for have full updated list of doctors

 <h4>Installation and configuration </h4>